StrangeRanger/identify-root-user-logins-mac-os-x/README.md

-# monitor-macOS-
+# monitor (macOS)
-Scripts that are used to monitor or search for specific info on macOS
+This repository contains scripts that are used for situations that can be catagorized as "monitoring".
+(NOTE: Each folder contains an individual script/program)